 Our guides are not accustomed to sitting in the front of a bus with a microphone.
 Seeing Asia with our charming staff is more like traveling with a local friend who really loves to share the culture, history and adventure of the place they call home.
 Our guides are famous for their ability to accommodate each guest's individual interests, whether they be shopping, food, attractions, nightlife, beaches, sports, unusual places of interest-- you name it!
 Some of our guides have special knowledge of history, art, architecture, horticulture, theology, obscure cultural attractions and even hunting for antiques or unusual handicraft items at bargain prices.
 If you have special interests or requirements, please tell us as much as possible about them in advance so we can assign the best guide for you.

 I need a guide in Thailand.
 We offer many different day tours on this website.
 If none of them look perfect for you, we are happy to customize your tour according to your interests.
-You may reserve any of our guides in Thailand for one day or more at a cost of US$75 per day (less if you are using one of our all-inclusive packages), not including transportation, admissions costs or lunch for an eight-hour period.
+You may reserve any of our guides in Thailand for one day or more at a cost of US$85 per day (less if you are using one of our all-inclusive packages), not including transportation, admissions costs or lunch for an eight-hour period.
 Nightlife guides are available at the same cost.
-Please use our online reservation form to tell us what you require.
+All you need to do is to start a conversationtith us so we understand what you require.

 I don't need the package, just the guide.
 Because such excellent people are in short supply, the services of our guides are not available separately from our all-inclusive packages except in Bangkok and Chiang Mai.
 However, we are sometimes able to make exceptions in other cities if you plan to use local guide services for three days or more and your visit is no more than ten days away.
 Guests using our packages get first priority.